 Ladan Eshkevari Faculty Profile

-Ladan Eshkevari, PhD, CRNA, L.Ac., FAAN is the Program Director and an Associate Professor in the Doctor of Nurse Anesthesia Practice program at Georgetown University.
+Ladan Eshkevari, PhD, CRNA, L.Ac., FAAN is the Program Director and Professor in the Doctor of Nurse Anesthesia Practice program at Georgetown University.
 Dr. Eshkevari has been a professor at Georgetown University for over two decades and has made vast contributions to the CRNA profession.
 Her achievements include:

 - Inducted as a Fellow in the prestigious American Academy of Nursing (FAAN) (2017)